NREL/hercules/README.md

 # TODO
 1. include dash license and copyright
-1.  make connection objects more robust
+2.  make connection objects more robust
+3.  install SEAS as part of emu_python install

 # Questions